sagpat/sagpat.github.io/_posts/2017-08-20-What I learned during two years as a Software Developer.md

 title: "What I learned during two years as a Software Developer"
 ---

-## What I learned during two years as a Software Developer

 ### Always be Learning:
 During first three months of my career I understood the thing that, if I have to survive in this industry I need to always be learning.
 So I started with R Programming, I enjoyed it.
 Then I learned Scala because a friend was working on it.
 Finally, I decided to dig deep into Js and learning front end technologies like React and GraphQL.